Gigi-Pons/SortingAlgorithms/README.md

-# selectionSort
+# Sorting Algorithms
-Selection Sort Algorithm.
-Organize any set of numbers entered by the user in ascending order.
+This repository contains an implementation of the selection sort, the bubble sort...